Have you ever wanted to plan a weekend in Washington DC but didn’t know where to start?

 Stop 4: National Museum Of Natural History

-Book your guided tour of the National Museum of Natural History Here: Getyourguide.com
+Book Here: National Museum of Natural History Guided Tour

 Stop 5: National Museum Of American History